 A greenwash is a false claim of greening (Figure 3).
 This is done by the manufacturer to sell the product.
-For example, when you buy a LED which is not branded (Philips), the lamp will fail faster and consume more power than what is given in the name plate from the manufacturer.
-Some examples relevant to the community are items sold that are not energy rated.
+For example, when you buy a LED which is not branded (Philips), the lamp will fail faster and also consume more power than what is given in the name plate from the manufacturer.
+Some examples relevant to the community are items sold that are not energy efficient rated.5

-Our Pacific Island countries have a very green environment, compared to the western world.
+Our Pacific Island countries have a very green environment compared to the western world.
 We need to focus on sustaining the greenness.

-At the national level, it is essential to check that the products imported from other countries and those manufactured locally, are meeting the required standards.
-In Vanuatu, (Figure 4) there have been instances where imported consignments were rejected, and permission were not granted for the importer, as they did not meet the required standard.5
+At the national level, it is essential to check that the products imported from other countries and those manufactured locally are meeting the required standards.
+In Vanuatu, (Figure 4) there has been instances where imported consignments were rejected and permissions were not granted for the importers, as they did not meet the required standard.